Dr David Griffiths

 For online reviews see: http://suite101.com/article/vikings-of-the-irish-sea-book-review-a233532#.UWvcu_Kk6So%20

-David has given numerous lectures, conference papers and research seminars in the UK and overseas, in Ireland, France, Greenland, Iceland, USA and Scandinavia.
-University research seminars: at Oxford, Liverpool, Durham, Glasgow, Aberdeen, UCL, Dublin (UCD and TCD), Cork, Bangor, Reading, Leicester, Caen and Uppsala.
-He has lectured (twice, on different topics) to the Society of Antiquaries of London, and given several invited 'named' lectures including the H Addyman lecture in York and the 2013 Whithorn lecture.
-Most recently, he spoke at IMC Leeds, ISMARN in the Isle of Man, and the 18th Viking Congress in Ribe, Denmark, and was invited keynote speaker for EMWARG, the Early Medieval Wales study group, at Bangor in Oct 2017.
+David has given numerous lectures, conference papers and university research seminars in the UK and overseas, in Ireland, France, Greenland, Iceland, USA and Scandinavia.
+He has lectured twice to the Society of Antiquaries of London, and given named lectures including the H Addyman lecture in York and the 2013 Whithorn lecture.
+In the past year he has spoken at IMC Leeds, ISMARN in the Isle of Man, the 18th Viking Congress in Ribe, Denmark, and was the invited keynote speaker for EMWARG, the Early Medieval Wales study group, at Bangor in October 2017, and was session chair and speaker at the 4th St Magnus Conference, Orkney, in April 2018.

 David has undertaken, with colleagues from Bangor, Liverpool and Lancaster, to organise the 19th Viking Congress to Wales and North-west England in July 2021.

-David is a regular and experiened speaker to local and national societies and groups, and is active on social media promoting Oxford's part-time archaeology courses, landscape archaeology in general and Viking studies@davegrifx
+David is a regular and experiened speaker to local and national societies and groups, and is active on social media promoting Oxford's part-time archaeology courses, landscape archaeology, heritage, and Viking studies@davegrifx

 David was a consultant to the BBC programme Blood of the Vikings, and appeared in a historical documentary for ITV presented by Eric Robson.
 David has been a contributor to the script and an on-screen commentator for a new retrospective documentary on the history of TV depictions of the Vikings, made by 360 Productions, Timewatch, broadcast on BBC4 in July and November 2017.